stitionai/devika/README.md

 ### Configuring web search method

-Deviak currently supports bing, google, and ddgs(DuckDuckGo) for web searches.
+Devika currently supports bing, google, and ddgs(DuckDuckGo) for web searches.
 You can configure the web search method using the following options:

 1. **Using config.toml**: Modify the value of WEB_SEARCH in config.toml to your preferred method.
 2. **Using CLI**: Change the web search method using the command line interface by specifying the --websearch attribute when starting the server.